 I’m in two minds about smoothies.

-The reason I’m such a fan of this breakfast is that it’s quick and easy to prepare and contains pretty much everything the body needs:
+What’s great about this breakfast is that it’s quick and easy to prepare and provides pretty much everything the body needs:

 - Healthy plant and animal fats, ditto re. satiety and mood

-- Fiber to help regulate bowel health and feed our gut bacteria (more mood benefits!)
+- Fiber to help regulate bowel function and feed your gut bacteria (more mood benefits!)

 - Probiotics, those very bacteria, which play countless beneficial roles in our bodies (mood-enhancement, anyone?)